rsaavedraf/fxp/README.md

 average execution time of first version is ~6x that of fxp_div_l.
 However it will work for systems in which sizeof(long) is not larger than sizeof(int).
+- 2023-01-29: improved testing framework using long doubles, and refactored some utility functions related to testing in a separate fxp_aux.c program.